-School priorities for 2020-21
+School priorities for 2021-22

-Prio rity 1: To raise the a chievement of all children Ref Objectives Actions Resources Monitoring Success Criteria 1.1 Pupils attain in line and above with national averages Clear learning intention - learning objectives identify intended learning and success criteria are a means to judge success Progression - planning demonstrates a clear and relevant sequence in learning Explicit teaching - teacher demonstration followed by guided practice and independent practice Scaffolding - providing enough support so that pupils can successfully complete tasks that they could not do independently.
+Priority 1: To raise the achievement of all children Ref Objectives Actions Resources Monitoring Success Criteria 1.1 Pupils attain in line and above with national averages Clear learning intention - learning objectives identify intended learning and success criteria are a means to judge success Progression - planning demonstrates a clear and relevant sequence in learning, built upon prior learning Diagnostic assessment - including formal and informal tools (PM Benchmark/Star Maths /Star Reading/verbal questions/short answer quizzes/multiple-choice questions) Explicit teaching - teacher demonstration followed by guided practice and independent practice Scaffolding - providing enough support so that pupils can successfully complete tasks that they could not do independently.
 This requires effective assessment to gain a precise understanding of pupils' current capabilities.
-Support can be visual, verbal, or written Cognitive strategies - teaching skills like memorisation techniques or subject-specific strategies like methods to solve problems in maths.
+Support can be visual, verbal, or written.
+Assistive technology - flexibility in learning and recording methods to allow children to successfully complete tasks independently and demonstrate what they have learnt.
+Cognitive strategies - teaching skills like memorisation techniques or subject-specific strategies like methods to solve problems in maths.
 Meta-cognitive strategies - teaching skills such as checking whether an approach to solving a mathematics problem works or considering which cognitive strategy is the best fit for a task (reflection) Flexible grouping of pupils - groups formed for an explicit purpose and disbanded when that purpose is met.
 This can support collaborative learning.
-Diagnostic assessment - including formal and informal tools (PM Benchmark/verbal questions/ short answer quizzes/multiple-choice questions) Remote learning - planning a well implemented remote learning strategy combined with home learning policies and related approaches to fostering independent learning CPD focused on explicit teaching and scaffolding CPD focused on subject knowledge CDP focused on cognitive/meta cognitive strategies Scrutiny of planning and children's learning.
+Remote learning - planning a well implemented remote learning strategy combined with home learning policies and related approaches to fostering independent learning CPD focused on explicit teaching and scaffolding CPD focused on subject knowledge CDP focused on cognitive/met acognitive strategies CPD in assistive technology Scrutiny of planning and children's learning.
 Lesson observations/ learning walks and pupil voice Mid-term pupil progress meetings (PPM)/Phase Reviews Termly reports to GB on attainment of all pupils including vulnerable groups Good Level of Development at end of EYFS broadly in line with NA (72%) Phonic Screening at the end of Y1 broadly in line with NA (82%) Attainment at the end of KS1 broadly in line with NA (Reading 75% (25%); Writing 69% (15%); Maths 76% (22%); R,W M combined 65% (11%) Attainment at the end of KS2 broadly in line with/above NA (Reading 73% (27%); Writing 79% (20%); Maths 79% (27%); GAPS 78% (36%); R,W M combined 65% (11%) Children understand the why, what and how they are learning.
 They enjoy learning activities and know how to judge their own success Children take responsibility for their learning and can monitor their own learning journey Children who may be disadvantaged have access to appropriate technology and home support in the year ahead